-Our VR Team will build an art gallery in Iolani’s Throne Room.
-Guest can visit this gallery via VR Headset (VR) or via their laptops/phones (AR).
-Each of the corners of the room will be dedicated to the (4) major locations that MLK visited in 1959.
+Our VR Team has built an art gallery to host these stories from Black folks in Hawaii.
+Guest eventually will be able to visit this gallery via VR Headset (VR) or via their laptops/phones (AR).
+Each of the corners of the room will be dedicated to (3) major locations that MLK visited in 1959.

 WHAT IS A KING IN PARADISE UP TO CURRENTLY?